thelonelinux/LibraryManagementSystem/Documentation_and_Learning.md

           * More detail learn here about why we need mocking testing for DBs : https://springframework.guru/mocking-unit-tests-mockito/
           * Implementation and understanding the working you can check this : https://www.youtube.com/playlist?list=PLUDwpEzHYYLtg-RO06RVFsauoAv241TNE
           * Using mokito and unit test : https://www.youtube.com/watch?v=_2fs_qjc0RQ&ab_channel=SDET-QA
+        * MOCKMVC Testing  : To test Controller methods without starting the spring boot project.
 	* DEPLOY IN DOCKER AWS (TODO)
 	  * Check how we can deploy MySQL Server in AWS, And how connection string is picked there.
+        * Also add try catch in Controller, just in case in findbyid, that id is not present then we need to throw some exception, That code you can check in mockito one only.
+          * This will return HTTP Status exception